voipojat/Stonks/README.md

 An app where you can search price action of different stocks.
-This is just a simple demo, but in the coming weeks I will add a login page where you can create an user and create a watchlist.
+This is just a simple demo, but in the coming weeks I will add a login page where you can create a user and create a watchlist.

 Made with React and Next.js